-- 55. The Restaurants purchased insurance policies from Defendant that included business interruption (and other related) insurance coverage. - 56.
+- 51. The Restaurants purchased insurance policies from Defendant that included business interruption (and other related) insurance coverage. - 52.
 Plaintiff Nari has promptly and dutifully paid its premiums and complied with all other elements of its agreements with Defendant.
-Nari's policy number is BSP722439.

-- 57. Plaintiff Kin Khao has promptly and dutifully paid its premiums and complied with all other elements of its agreements with Defendant.
+Nari's policy number is BSP722439. - 53.
+Plaintiff Kin Khao has promptly and dutifully paid its premiums and complied with all other elements of its agreements with Defendant.
 Kin Khao's policy number is BSP720113.
-Collectively BSP722439 and BSP720113 shall be referred to as the "Policies." - 58.
+Collectively BSP722439 and BSP720113 shall be referred to as the "Policies." - 54.
 In many countries, property insurance is sold on a specific peril basis.
 Such policies only cover losses from causes that are expressly covered like an earthquake, fire, or terrorist attack.
-Most property policies sold in the United States are all-risk property damage policies which cover losses from all causes that are not expressly excluded. - 59.
-The Policies are all-risk property damage policies because their terms indicate that they cover all risks which can cause harm to physical property except for risks that are expressly and specifically excluded.
+Most property policies sold in the United States are all-risk property damage policies which cover losses from all causes that are not expressly excluded.

+- 55. The Policies are all-risk property damage policies because their terms indicate that they cover all risks which can cause harm to physical property except for risks that are expressly and specifically excluded.
 In the Businessowner's Coverage Form provided to Plaintiffs, under the heading "Covered Causes of Loss," Defendant agreed to cover and pay for all "direct physical loss unless the loss is [e]xcluded or . . . [l]imited by" the Businessowner's Coverage Form.
 Ex.
 9 at p.
 9; Ex.
 10 at p.
-2. - 60.
+2. - 56.
 The Policies provide coverage for Lost Business Income, promising that Defendant "will pay for the actual loss of Business Income you sustain due to the necessary suspension of your 'operations' during the 'period of restoration'.
-The suspension must be caused by direct physical loss of or physical damage to property at the 'described premises' . . . caused by or resulting from a Covered Cause of Loss."
+The suspension must be caused by direct physical loss of or physical damage to property at the 'described premises' . . . caused by or result[ing] from a Covered Cause of Loss."
 Ex.
 9 at p.
 12; Ex.
 10 at p.
-5. - 61.
-The Orders prohibited the physical access to, use of, and operations at and by the Restaurants, their employees, and their customers.
-As a result of the Orders, physical components of the Restaurants became unusable, damaged, and/or lost the ability to generate income. - 62.
-As a result of this physical loss or damage, it became the Restaurants suspended operations, lost business income, and suffered other related covered losses (including but not limited to extended business income and extra expenses). - 63.
+5. - 57.
+The Orders prohibited certain physical access to, use of, and operations at and by the Restaurants, their employees, and their customers.
+This includes, among other things, loss of the ability to welcome customers onto the Restaurants' physical premises, offer the physical dining experience of eating on site, and use any of the physical property associated with these activities.
+As a result of the Orders, physical components of the Restaurants became unusable, damaged, and/or lost the ability to generate income. - 58.
+The Policies define a "slowdown or complete cessation of your business activities" as a suspension for purposes of assessing this coverage.
+Ex.
+9 at 13; Ex.
+10 at 6. - 59.
+As a result of this physical loss or damage, the Restaurants suspended operations, lost business income, and suffered other related covered losses (including but not limited to extended business income and extra expenses). - 60.
 The Restaurants' Policies also provide Civil Authority coverage, pursuant to which Defendant agreed that it "will pay for the actual loss of Business Income you sustain and necessary Extra Expense caused by action of civil authority that prohibits access to the described premises due to direct physical loss of or damage to property, other than at the described premises, caused by or resulting from any Covered Cause of Loss."
 Ex.
 9 at p.
 14; Ex.
 10 at p.
 7.